Spring Minestrone Soup

 Another good thing about this minestrone is that it takes only about an hour to make, from start to finish, including prep time.
-Classic minestrone takes at least a couple hours to make, and my own recipe for minestrone takes 8 hours.
+Classic minestrone takes at least a couple hours to make.
 There’s something to be said for a quick version.

 Keep in mind that the ingredients below are a guide.
 Minestrone is supposed to be free-form, with whatever looks good at the produce market.
 Don’t like artichoke hearts?
 Skip them.
 Despise chickpeas?
 Use some other bean.
 Just be sure to use lots of different kinds of vegetables and you’ll be fine.